AllanNiwagaba/UgandaCoffeeExports/README.md

 ## Data Cleaning & Preparation.

-In this initial preparatory stage, we did the following tasks
+In this initial preparatory stage, we performed the following tasks
 - Extracted data from tables in PDF files using Excel power query
 - Removed errors and nulls.
 - Assigned the right data types (Dates, Texts, whole numbers)